Don’t Panic, But the Geo-engineers Have Arrived

 Geo-engineers believe that humanity should consciously change the planet’s environment.

-Lockergnome reports that researchers at Harvard University and Pennsylvania State University have invented a technology to reduce the accumulation of atmospheric carbon dioxide.
+Lockergnome reports1 that researchers at Harvard University and Pennsylvania State University have invented a technology to reduce the accumulation of atmospheric carbon dioxide.

 By electrochemically removing hydrochloric acid from the ocean and then neutralizing the acid by reaction with silicate (volcanic) rocks, the researchers say they can accelerate natural chemical weathering, permanently transferring CO2 from the atmosphere to the ocean.
 Unlike other ocean sequestration processes, the new technology does not further acidify the ocean and may be beneficial to coral reefs.